Synology vs Drobo: Choosing the Right NAS!

 Synology devices are powered with DSM (DiskStation Manager).
 It is an intuitive easy to use web-based operating system for Synology NAS devices.
 Synology has recently introduced DSM 7.0, a new user interface, providing a more fluid and responsive experience.
 The features are grouped into file sharing, connectivity, system, and application.
 The UI supports more than 20 languages.

 If you are an owner of Android and iOS you can install more than 10 different apps to access your Synology cloud, photos, audio, VPN, and others.

 Drobo works in a bit different way.
 Drobo Dashboard, running on Windows or MAC OS X is the management application for your Drobo devices.
-According to Drobo´s official system support, the Drobo Dashboard is supported from Windows XP to Windows 7, and from Windows Server 2003 to Windows Server 2008 – which are considered quite old operating systems.
+According to Drobo´s official system support, you can install Drobo Dashboard from Windows XP to Windows 7, and from Windows Server 2003 to Windows Server 2008.
+As you probably know, Microsoft doesn’t recommend using old and not supported operating systems.
 When you go to the product page, you will find Windows 10.
 It seems some pages are not up-to-date.
 When it comes to MAC OS X, it supports MAC OS 10.10 and higher.
-You can read more on this LINK.
+You can read more on this link.

 Drobo UI supports six different languages and has two apps (Drobo Access and Drobo Pics) available for Android and iOS.